Chapter 3.5 – Ports and the Circular Economy

 • Regulatory compliance.
 Port authorities should ensure the port complies with relevant environmental and sustainability regulations and standards.
 At the same time, the broader port community should provide input and feedback about the regulatory environment, such as when complex and inconsistent regulations complicate the CE transition in the port.

 • Financial considerations.
-The circular transition involves significant finance and investment needs.
+The circular transition involves significant financial and investment needs.
 Port authorities, in cooperation with relevant stakeholders, should carefully estimate and assess the upfront investments needed for circular projects and the associated return on investment.
 Also, the link with sustainable finance is an important consideration when engaging in circular projects in a port context.

 The previous sections discussed other focus areas in the fields of material sourcing, land management, energy management, and waste management.